-Compliance/Outreach Activities as of December 2023

-PG&E continued its efforts in implementing the 2023 Tribal Outreach Grant program.

-• In 2023, The three Tribal grantees provided PG&E with a list of 51 tribal members that the ESA contractors could start making home visits with and installing measures for tribal members.

-In addition to the Tribal Outreach Grant efforts, PG&E's general ESA tribal outreach efforts included:

-- In October 2023, PG&E met with Buena Vista Rancheria, Middletown Rancheria, Bear River of the Rohnerville Rancheria, the Washoe Native Tribal Temporary Assistance for Needy Families (TANF) program, the Yurok Tribe, Pit River Tribe, and the Paskenta Band of Nomlaki Indians. - In November 2023, PG&E received two requests from tribes for meetings and presentations.
+Compliance/Outreach Activities as of December 2023 Successes/Challenges PG&E continued its efforts in implementing the 2023 Tribal Outreach Grant program.
+Challenges: • In 2023, The three Tribal grantees provided PG&E with a list of 51 tribal members that the ESA contractors could start making home visits with and installing measures for tribal members. capacity development to execute the grants.
+In addition to the Tribal Outreach Grant efforts, PG&E's general ESA tribal outreach efforts included: Successes: • In October 2023, PG&E met with Buena Vista Rancheria, Middletown Rancheria, Bear River of the Rohnerville Rancheria, the Washoe Native Tribal Temporary Assistance for Needy Families (TANF) started outreach efforts to their members. program, the Yurok Tribe, Pit River Tribe, and the Paskenta Band of Nomlaki Indians.
+In November 2023, PG&E received two requests from tribes for meetings and presentations.
 Accordingly, PG&E met with the Paskenta Rancheria and Washoe Tribe and provided information on ESA, CARE, FERA, Medical Baseline, and other assistance programs.
-PG&E also provided support to two tribal members to assist them in enrolling in PG&E programs.
-Furthermore, PG&E provided information to one Tribe on how to become a PG&E pledging agency. - In December 2023, the Bear River Rancheria requested materials for a meeting that they planned to host in the future.
+PG&E also provided ٠ support to two tribal members to assist them in enrolling in PG&E programs.
+Furthermore, PG&E with PG&E staff and have been provided provided information to one Tribe on how to become a PG&E pledging agency.

+• In December 2023, the Bear River Rancheria requested materials for a meeting that they planned to host in the future.